linrunner/tlp-doc/installation/fedora.rst

    dnf install tlp tlp-rdw

-*Fedora 35 and higher as well as Rawhide only*
+*Fedora 35 and higher as well as Rawhide*

 Uninstall the conflicting `power-profiles-daemon` package: ::